 I was studying at Bristol Polytechnic in 1990 when I first came across a game called Tetris.
 A friend had a version of the game for his PC, and I quickly recognised how addictive the game was, and that with so little movement on the screen it would be easy to write the game effectively in Pascal.

 So I sat down at my computer and wrote a version of Tetris, which I called Blox.
 There were some differences from the regular version of Tetris – my quick play of Tetris hadn’t made me familiar with the scoring system and the tray into which pieces fell was possibly (I’m still not sure) wider than in the original game.

 Unusually for a PC game, Blox plays in 40 column text mode.
 This was chosen for bolder more arcade-like graphics on the screen, whilst still remaining in speedy text mode.

-In 1990/91 Blox became a firm favourite in the computer rooms of Bristol Polytechnic, and it wasn't unusual to walk into a lab to find half a dozen people playing the game.
+In 1990/91 Blox became a firm favourite in the computer rooms of Bristol Polytechnic (now known as the University of Western England), and it wasn’t unusual to walk into a lab to find half a dozen people playing the game.

 The obvious answer was to hide that they were playing Blox, rather than working on a project.
 The computers in Bristol Poly’s computer labs came pre-installed with a spreadsheet program called VP-Planner.